christoffercarlsson/autograph/README.md

 decentralized credential management system.
 It is efficient enough to run on virtually any type of device, completely offline.

+> [!WARNING]\
-> ⚠️ The security of this protocol has been analyzed together with researchers
+> The security of this protocol has been analyzed together with researchers
 > from Chalmers University of Technology.
 It is currently in the process of
 > being peer-reviewed and the source code has yet to be independently audited.
 > The protocol specification has been successfully verified using Verifpal, an